 What Are The Benefits Of A Moisture Sandwich?

 Sandwiching creams, oils, moisturizers, and hydrators can trap water into the skin and reduce water loss — allowing water to stay in the skin for a longer period of time, resulting in healthier and more radiant skin.
-“Every time you lightly dampen your face with tap water and then apply your moisturizer, you help all your products penetrate better,” says Dr. Sherwin Parikh, board-certified dermatologist and founder of Tribeca Skin Center.
+“Every time you lightly dampen your face with tap water and then apply your moisturizer, you help all your products penetrate better,” says Dr. Sherwin Parikh, board-certified dermatologist, founder of Tribeca Skin Center, and co-founder of A.P.
+CHEM.
 “Ultimately, your skin looks and feels perfectly hydrated and healthy, for a noticeable glow.”

 Not only that, but it helps protect the skin from the elements.
 “The entire process provides a protective barrier to the dry skin and keeps skin texture smooth versus a moisturizer that tends to evaporate and not give the same tactile textural improvement you’d get from an oil,” says Dr. Loretta Ciraldo MD FAAD, a Miami-based board certified derm and founder of Dr. Loretta Skincare.